 - Briefly advertise your product or service at the end

-Another technique is to discover if bad links send people to domain names that have expired.
+Another technique is to discover if bad links send people to expired domain names.
 This gives you an opportunity to register the domain and reestablish webpages at the appropriate URLs.
 You would need to pay the registration fee and a yearly renewal charge.
 Nonetheless, you may find it worth the expense if an expired domain still has numerous high-quality inbound links.

 Rather than manually looking up each domain name, you can use a handy browser extension called Domain Hunter Plus.
 It automatically searches for bad links and tells you if their domains have expired.
 This tool even calculates the total number of links to a defunct domain, so you may easily gauge its value.